phillid/dodo/README.md

 truncate the file at the current cursor position.
 Note that since the cursor can be inside or outside of the file, this can be used to truncate or extend files.

+**set/add cursor:**

+    cnumber

+adds a new cursor at byte 'number' within file.
+Any following operations will operate on this and all other cursors until they are unset.
+Note that dodo will start with one cursor at byte 0 by default.

+**unset cursors:**

+    u

+forget about all active cursors, including the default cursor

 **quit:**